 When Ormonde Jayne announced the launch of La Route de la Soie collection, I silently exclamed: Finally someone did it!

-Having in mind all perfumes with “soie” or “silk” in the name, and on top of that all the perfumes and collections inspired by traveling, spices, fabrics, or theming the East, I thought: “Silk Road is so great and so important that it is suprprising that it hasn’t been themed already… “.
+Having in mind all perfumes with “soie” or “silk” in the name, and on top of that all the perfumes and collections inspired by travelling, spices, fabrics, or theming the East, I thought: “Silk Road is so great and so important that it is surprising that it hasn’t been themed already… “.

-The foundations of our whole cultural identity, the science, and everyday life are built on goods and knowledge that came to us from East, by Silk Road.
+The foundations of our whole cultural identity, science, and everyday life are built on goods and knowledge that came to us from the East, through Silk Road.
 Today we perceive the oriental heritage as our own, as who we are.

-The history of perfumery – born in a Renaissance, in the same century the Silk Road was closed for good – does that too.
+The history of perfumery – born in the Renaissance, in the same century the Silk Road was closed for good – does that too.
 European perfumery rose on a technical platform also imported from the East, by the Silk Road: along with maceration (already known in the ancient civilizations), a distillation of essential oils (invented in the 8th century) is a product of Arabic knowledge and technical skills.
-The Arabs were also the first to distill ethyl alcohol from fermented sugar, thus providing a new solvent for the extraction of essential oils.
-All this knowledge which came to Europe by Silk Road was written in Arabic manuscripts, and once they were translated in Latin (12 – 15 th century) it got incorporated in the western civilization, to a foundations of modern Europe.
+The Arabs were also the first to distil ethyl alcohol from fermented sugar, thus providing a new solvent for the extraction of essential oils.
+All this knowledge which came to Europe through Silk Road was written in Arabic manuscripts, and once they were translated into Latin (12 – 15 century) it got incorporated into the western civilization, to foundations of modern Europe.
 In a way, every perfume ever made echoes La Route de la Soie.
 Still, it hasn’t been explicitly themed in a collection, until now …

-In November 2020, with all seven parts of La Route de la Soie proudly presented, Linda Pilkington, the founder and the owner of Ormonde Jayne will celebrate 20eth birthday of the house which now stands for sophistication and excellence in perfumery.
+In November 2020, with all seven parts of La Route de la Soie proudly presented, Linda Pilkington, the founder and the owner of Ormonde Jayne will celebrate the 20th birthday of the house which now stands for sophistication and excellence in perfumery.

 The big anniversaries are important and should be great-themed, and the Silk Road theme in perfumery is as great as it gets.